Column-Randomized Linear Programs: Performance Guarantees and Applications: Introduction

-\item {\bf Generalization to Non-I.I.D.
-Samples}.
-While the literature has mainly focus on independent and identically distributed (i.i.d.) samples, we generalize the randomization scheme to the case where the sampled columns may be statistically dependent, and develop a theoretical guarantee for this case.
-We apply our guarantee to a simple non-independent randomization scheme, where one samples $n_r$ columns from each of $n_{\Gcal}$ groups of columns, which applies to many LPs with columns that have a natural group structure (such as MDPs). \item {\bf Numerical Results}.
+\item {\bf Numerical Results}.
 We numerically demonstrate the effectiveness of the proposed method on two optimization problems that are commonly solved by CG: the cutting-stock problem, which is a classical application of linear programming; and the nonparametric choice model estimation problem, which is a modern application of linear programming.
-We compare the performance of the column randomization method to that of the CG method and show that for a fixed optimality gap, the column randomization method can attain that optimality gap within a fraction of the time required by CG.
+We compare the performance of the column randomization method to that of the CG method and show that for a fixed positive optimality gap, the column randomization method can attain the same optimality gap within a fraction of the time required by CG.
 Thus, for some problems, the column randomization method can be a viable alternative to CG or can otherwise be used to provide a good warm start solution for CG. \end{enumerate}

 We organize the paper as follows.
 In Section \ref{sec:literature_review}, we review the related literature and highlight our contribution.
 In Section \ref{sec:main_results}, we state our theoretical results and discuss their implications.
-We provide proofs of our main results in Section~\ref{sec:proofs}.
-In Section~\ref{sec:special_structures}, we apply our method to several applications of large-scale LP and derive problem-specific guarantees.
-In Section~\ref{sec:dependent_columns}, we generalize our approach to sampling non-i.i.d. columns.
-In Section~\ref{sec:numerical_experiment}, we present our numerical results, and we conclude in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:P_distr}, we present our detailed analysis of the distributional counterpart.
+Due to space constraints, our extensions to special problem structures/applications of large-scale LP and to non-i.i.d. column sampling are presented in Sections~\ref{sec:special_structures} and \ref{sec:dependent_columns} of the ecompanion.
+Section~\ref{sec:numerics_CS} presents our numerical experiments with the cutting stock problem and Section~\ref{sec:numerics_NCME} presents our numerical experiments with the nonparametric choice model estimation problem.
+We conclude in Section~\ref{sec:conclusion}.
 Omitted proofs are provided in the electronic companion.